What are salmonella infections?

 What causes salmonella infections?

-Salmonella is caused by a group of salmonella bacteria.
+Salmonella infection is caused by a group of salmonella bacteria called Salmonella.
 The bacteria are passed from feces of people or animals to other people or animals.
 Contaminated foods are often animal in origin.
 They include beef, poultry, seafood, milk, or eggs.
 However, all foods, including some unwashed fruits and vegetables can become contaminated.

 Salmonella typhi is the one type of salmonella that lives only in humans.
 It is passed only from human to human through contaminated food or water.
 It tends to cause a serious and life-threatening infection called typhoid fever.
-Treatment often requires antibiotics.
-A small number of people who are treated will continue to carry the organism and pass it through their feces to others through contaminated food or water.
+Treatment often needs antibiotics.
+A small number of people who are treated may feel better after treatment, but will continue to carry the organism and pass it through their feces to others through contaminated food or water.

 Who is at risk for salmonella infections?